Lesson 3 - Data-driven Testing

 To make the input of the title variable, open the combo box as shown below and select 'As new Variable' to create a new variable.

 Specify the variable name and the default value which is automatically set to the same value as it was recorded initially.
-If you want to alter the name or the default values, simply open the variables dialog as described in section Using Variables within the Repository.
+If you want to alter the name or the default values, simply open the variables dialog as described in section.

 Repeat the previous step which makes the key sequence action used to set the value of the title field variable, and also create the variables 'varPassword', 'varUsername' and 'varURL' for the specific actions.